 More people are looking into their family history by using genetic testing to find out about their ancestry.
-Many services, like 23andMe, will not only give you information about people who share your genetic make-up and help you determine what regions of the world your family originated, but they will provide information about many health-related issues your genes may carry.
+Many services, like 23andMe, provide an abundance of information.
+They will show you your genetic make-up, including details about those people who share your genetic make-up.
+You will discover what regions of the world your family originated.
+One of the most controversial pieces of information they will provide is information about many health-related issues your genes may carry.

 This information can be very interesting and helpful; however, it could eliminate you from obtaining Long-Term Care Insurance depending on the results of the test.

 Knowing family history and the basic traits that appear in your family history can be fun but knowing your risk for disease could be frightening for some people.
 Once this knowledge exists, an insurance company may use this information in determine your eligibility for coverage if you apply for Long-Term Care Insurance.

 This insurance has become a big part of retirement planning.
 Longevity means you may be more likely to require some form of long-term care.
 The financial costs and burdens that come with aging will have a significant impact on your family and finances.
 The possibility of long-term care has become a major concern of Generation X and Late-Boomers who are planning for their future retirements.
 They see first-hand how aging is impacting their parents and other elderly family members.
 They realize that being a family caregiver is hard, and paid care drains savings and investments as well as adversely impacting lifestyle.